Peptide Modification Services

 Below is a list of our available modifications (include but not limited to the following):

 Peptides can be modified at the N terminus.
 In general, some standard peptide moieties must be accessible in order to be modified: an N-terminal amino group, the amino group of Lys, the thiol group of Cys, the hydroxyl groups of Ser, Thr, and Tyr.
-Therefore, these modifications might increase the biological activity of a peptide and prevent degradation by enzymes.
+These modifications might increase the biological activity of a peptide and prevent degradation by enzymes.

 The C-terminal of the peptide is synthesized as an amide to neutralize negative charge created by the C-terminal COOH.
 This modification is added to prevent enzyme degradation, to mimic native proteins, and in some cases to remove hydrogen bonding at the C-terminal of the peptides which may interfere with the assays.